Starlk7/Magiceden-Launchpad-Bot/README.md

 Now working only with Solana and BTC, other networks is coming...

+May not work with open edition, only regular launchpads

 ## ❓ How to install
 * Install [Google Chrome](https://www.google.com/chrome/), if you don't have it
 * Install [Node.js](https://nodejs.org/en/download/current)